 One of fall’s best farm-to-table foods is the wide variety of apples available right here in the Northwest.
 Whether you want to spend the day and drive to Mt.
 Hood or take a quick trip to Sauvie Island, it’s fun to pack up the kids and pick a basket full of sweet apples for making applesauce for the winter or just to pop into lunchboxes.
-Read on for the six farms we love that offer up orchards of apples ripe for the picking close to home.
+Read on for the five farms we love that offer up orchards of apples ripe for the picking close to home.

 photo: davitydave via flickr creative commons